LPIE Music Instructors

-Music Aides and Mentors offer students more individualized attention to help them develop their music skills.
-They provide small group instruction, giving students the opportunity to focus on specific techniques, increase their music reading skills, and further develop correct tone production.
+LPIE instructors provide students more individualized attention to help them develop their music skills through small group instruction, giving students the opportunity to focus on specific techniques, increase their music reading skills, and further develop correct tone production.

 Victoria Ghulam grew up in Portland Oregon.
 She received a BA in music from Mills College and her California teaching credential from UC Berkeley.
 She was the general music teacher at Springhill before joining Mrs. Brummel in the string classes at three schools.
 Mrs. Ghulum teaches voice privately and conducts congregational singing at the Church of Jesus Christ of Latter Day Saints in Pleasant Hill.